Papua New Guinea

 Colonialism and national identity

-Different attitudes to the place of Papua and Irian Jaya (West Papua) in their respective countries indicate some of the different attitudes to colonialism and nationalism between Indonesia and Australia.
-Irian Jaya became part of Indonesia because the Javanese and the tribes of Irian Jaya shared the Dutch as a common master.
-Papua New Guinea became part of Australia because the Australians and Papua New Guineas shared the British as a common master.
+Different attitudes to the place of Papua New Guinea and Irian Jaya (West Papua) indicate some of the different attitudes to colonialism and nationalism between Indonesia and Australia.
+Irian Jaya became part of Indonesia because the Javanese and the tribes of Irian Jaya shared the Dutch as a colonial ruler.
+Papua New Guinea became part of Australia because the Australians and Papua New Guineas shared the British as a common ruler.

 When a few leaders in Papua New Guinea asked Australia for independence in the 1970s, the Australian government quickly said yes.
 When a few leaders in West Papua asked Indonesia for independence, the Indonesian government refused.
 Today, Indonesia is dealing with a succession movement.